 DO + CONDITION + CRITERION

-It is important to remember the big picture when working on pragmatic language goals: the overarching objective being to increase the individual’s ability to effectively and efficiently communicate their intended message across contexts and settings.
+It is important to remember the big picture when working on pragmatic language goals: the overarching objective is to increase the individual’s ability to strengthen their advocacy and independence by effectively and efficiently communicating their intended message across contexts and settings.
 As seen in the goal example above, we see just one part of many different areas that can be worked on pragmatic language-wise.
 To explore these pragmatic language skills a little further, ASHA divided social communication skills into 3 different pillars.
 We have outlined them in the table below:

 3 Areas of Social Communication (ASHA)

-*It should be noted that a client may exhibit social differences based on their personal culture that may be inconsistent with the "rules" that we follow as a Western culture.
-These differences relating to their own sociocultural norms should NOT be considered a disorder.
+*It should be noted that a client may exhibit social differences based on their personal culture that may be inconsistent with the "rules" that we follow in Western culture.
+These differences relating to their own socio-cultural norms should NOT be considered a disorder.